verath/hacky-easter-2019/18-EggStorage/README.md

 After spending some time trying to solve the relations by hand it was pretty obvious that there were no easy solution that could be found manually.
-Instead I wrote a script ([solve.js](solve.js)) for trying to programatically solve the problem.
+Instead I wrote a script ([solve.js](solve.js)) for trying to programmatically solve the problem.
 This section explains the underlying ideas of the solve.js script and how it, together with some guessing, finally resulted in finding the correct input to unlock the egg.